What Are Parabens and Should I Be Concerned?

 The potential side effects of parabens are pretty frightening.
 When they are applied topically to the skin, they irritate the skin cells and make the skin more susceptible to damage from the sun.
 It has been shown that when sunscreens and tanning agents that contain parabens are applied before the skin is exposed to UVB rays, it puts a person at risk for more damage than they would have received from the sun if they didn't have it on them.

-According to this 2007 study done in Japan, Parabens were also found to promote the aging skin cells.
+According to this 2007 study done in Japan, parabens were also found to promote the aging of skin cells.